DZD-eV-Diabetes-Research/redcap-docker/README.md

 This dir can be changed via env var `REDCAP_INSTALL_SQL_SCRIPT_PATH`

 If the file is not provided, we will just pull a generic version it from the REDCap sources you provided.

+### User provisioning files

+`/opt/redcap-docker/users` directory that will be scanned for user data to be provisioned.
+See [User provisioning](#user-provisioning) for more details.

 # Troubleshooting